$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

+\begin{proof}[Proof of Proposition \ref{prop:log-homogeneous}] Statement (1) follows from Theorem \ref{thm:local-s} and Lemma \ref{lem:closed-orbit}.
 Now consider the second statement.
-When $\uX$ is smooth, this is proved in \cite[Thm.
-1.8]{Huruguen}.
 By further subdividing the colored fan of $\uX$, we may take a $G$-equivariant log \'etale birational morphism $f:Z\to X$ such that $\uZ$ is smooth.
 Since the log structure is Zariski and $f$ is $G$-equivariant, any closed orbit of $Z$ maps isomorphically onto a closed orbit on $X$.
 Thus the $G$-action on the closed orbits of $Z$ is separable.
+By \cite[Thm.
+1.8]{Huruguen}, $Z$ is log homogeneous.
 Since $f^*T_X = T_Z$ and toric singularities are rational, the projection formula implies that $f_*T_Z=T_{X}$.
-This proves the statement of the proposition. \end{proof}
+Hence $X$ is log homogeneous as well. \end{proof}